 To learn how to fix the missed post scheduling issue, see the tutorial below:

-Congratulations!
-Now you know how to schedule posts for publishing in WordPress at a later date.
+Congratulations, now you know how to publish your WordPress blog posts at a future date.